pcamus/weather_balloon_project/README.md

 The box was printed on an Anycubic i3 Mega with PLA filament.

+The board assembly is simply slid into the box and wedged with a piece of foam on top.

 ## Using the system.

 A manual with the procedure for using the system can be found [here](manual.md).